Dashboard Account Lock Out

 The Support Operations Specialist will request more information about the organization and its contents and settings to verify the validity of the request.

-Once this step has been completed, a Cisco Meraki Support Specialist will provide you a document which must be signed, notarized, and mailed to Cisco Meraki Headquarters (address found below).
+Once this step has been completed, a Cisco Meraki Support Specialist will provide you a document that must be signed and notarized, then scanned and emailed back via the case correspondence.

-- When this is received by support, it will then be scanned and attached to the case before IP restrictions are disabled.
+When this is received by Meraki Support, it will be attached to the case before any changes are made.